1. The Desktop Pick and places Machine

 3.4 Four Units of Placement Spindles (Z axis）

-The fourth point is the placement spindles, which is equipped with two Z-axes.
+The fourth point is the placement spindles, which are equipped with two Z-axes.

-The Z-axis is located at the vertical direction basis on the X and Y-axis to control the up-to-down movement.
+The Z-axis is located in the vertical direction basis on the X and Y-axis to control the up-to-down movement.

 The working principle is that one among them moves the nozzle up and down while the opposite one contains the paste.

-The axis used for pick and place operation carried by a 28 millimeter hollow shaft stepper motor that rotates the nozzle.
+The axis used for pick and place operation is carried by a 28-millimeter hollow shaft stepper motor that rotates the nozzle.

 On its lower drive, adopting a hoop magnet that is mounted using stud screws.
 Besides, the magnet holds the nozzles by using magnetism.